growthpods/sb1-6kejut/memory-bank/progress.md

 ## Current Status
 - The application is functional with basic features working.
 - Google Gemini API integration is implemented for job posting assistance.
-- Automated daily fetching of internships from RapidAPI (now defaulting to `location_filter: 'Texas'` with pagination) is set up via a Netlify Scheduled Function using `supabase-js` for database operations.
+- Automated daily fetching of internships from RapidAPI (now defaulting to `location_filter: 'Texas'` and mandatory "high school" filters with pagination) is set up via a Netlify Scheduled Function using `supabase-js` for database operations.
 - Data retention policy (delete RapidAPI jobs >2 months old) is part of the scheduled function logic, implemented with `supabase-js`.
-- The `scripts/fetchRapidApiInternshipsMCP.js` has been updated to default to `location_filter: 'Texas'` (with pagination) and direct `supabase-js` database interaction.
+- The `scripts/fetchRapidApiInternshipsMCP.js` has been updated to default to `location_filter: 'Texas'` and mandatory "high school" filters (with pagination) and direct `supabase-js` database interaction.
 - UI updated to remove job source information from `JobCard` and `JobDetailsPage` per user request.
 - `.env` file updated with necessary API keys and Supabase credentials.
 - Initial manual data load from RapidAPI (for general US) performed, and old jobs deletion tested.